-To serve on the Mount Vernon Historic Preservation Commission (MVHPC) one has to be a resident of the City of Mt.
+To serve on the Mount Vernon Historic Preservation Commission (MVHPC) one must be a resident of the City of Mt.
 Vernon.
 In addition, commissioners need to have an interest or expertise in historic preservation, history, architectural history, architecture, or related fields.